 222 Social Science Statistics (3 s.h.)
 (Q)

 Students learn how to correctly interpret data tables, download data from online databases, manipulate the data in a spreadsheet, and analyze social science and business data with Excel, SPSS, and Systat statistical software.
 Through an understanding of sampling, distributions, and summary statistics, students acquire the means to understand and evaluate quantitative reasoning in corporate, government, and news reports.
-Cross listed as BUAD/ECON/HCA/POLS 222. *Prerequisite: College algebra, its equivalent, or a higher level mathematics course.
+Cross listed as BUAD/ECON/HCA/POLS 222. *Prerequisite: Sophomore standing.

 230 History and Theories of Leadership (3 s.h.)

 Application of rhetorical principles in drafting and revising professional documents.
 Case studies examine common genres of writing in communities and workplaces: proposals, reports, electronic mail, web content, issues papers.
-Students gain appreciation for the interacting demands of content, audience, and structure and learn to use their writing time more effectively. *Prerequisites: ENG 102 or ENG 111 and at least sophomore status, or permission of instructor.
+Students gain appreciation for the interacting demands of content, audience, and structure and learn to use their writing time more effectively. *Prerequisites: ENG 102 or equivalent, or permission of instructor.

 Introduction to the concept of globalization and its economic and political impact on selected countries and regions.